s3a-spatialaudio/VISR/doc/userdoc/installation.rst

     python3-config --prefix

-  can be used to retrieve the required value for **PYTHONHOME** On Linux, setting **PYTHONHOME** is not necessary in most cases, because there is only the system-provided Python installation available.
+  can be used to retrieve the required value for :code:`PYTHONHOME` On Linux, setting :code:`PYTHONHOME` is not necessary in most cases, because there is only the system-provided Python installation available.

-Depending on the operating system, these variables can be set as follows:

 OPENBLAS_NUM_THREADS
   It is advisable, in many cases, to set the value of this environment variable to 1.
-It controls how **numpy** numerical algebra functions are distributed to multiple CPU cores.
+It controls how :code:`numpy` numerical algebra functions are distributed to multiple CPU cores.
-  **numpy** is used by the VISR Python integration as well as in many Python-based VISR components performing mathematical or DSP operations.
+  :code:`numpy` is used by the VISR Python integration as well as in many Python-based VISR components performing mathematical or DSP operations.
   For the matrix/vector sizes typically encountered in our code, the overhead for distributing the work over multiple cores typically exceeds the potential gains.
   Multithreading is disabled by setting the maximum number of cores (or threads) to 1: